 The main thing that people look at when it comes to ranking wide receivers would have to be stats.
 This is where receivers like Jerry Rice have excelled.
 However, unlike some of the other receivers that are arguably the greatest, Jerry Rice was able to win Super Bowls and even Super Bowl MVP awards.
 Jerry Rice is the clear favorite when it comes to ranking top WRs because he was arguably the greatest NFL player of all time.
 Once you get past Jerry Rice and his historic numbers, you have a less clear view of the next best WR.
 However, Randy Moss’ sheer athleticism and stats stand out which would have to put him at number 2.
 The remaining WR rankings would depend if you were to look at per season stats or longevity as a primary factor.
 During his career, Calvin Johnson put up some of the biggest seasons ever by a WR and a guy like Larry Fitzgerald has had the longevity and consistency that most WRs dream of.

 As noted above, longevity has to be a factor when it comes to ranking WRs.
 After all, there have been a lot of dominant WRs to enter the NFL only to lose their effectiveness once their athleticism diminishes slightly.
 Those that can continue to dominate the game in different ways either with their route running, line domination, or football IQ – are the real special receivers.
 Having longevity is key when it comes to ranking the top WRs of all time since the position itself inherently relies a lot on speed and athleticism which doesn’t last an entire career.
-The rate of injury for NFL WRs is high, this also plays a factor in their longevity.
+The rate of birth injury NYC for NFL WRs is high, this also plays a factor in their longevity.

 3. Football IQ